TonySpegel/theme-switch/README.md

 </theme-switch>
 ```
 ### Events
+Events are used to open the dialog and to restore focus after closing it again.
+This components also
+communicates the selected theme.

 #### `DialogEvent`
-Used to open the dialog and reference the targetElement which has opened the dialog.
-This needs to be done to re-select the element after closing the dialog.
+Used to open the dialog and restore focus on the opener element when closing it again.
 ```javascript
 class DialogEvent extends Event {
   static eventName = 'dialog-event';